aregsar/aregcode/blog/2020/gettting-started-with-dotnet-5/index.md

     Console.WriteLine(outputText);
 ```

-Here I have added a Print function which is called with the Print statement above it.
+Here I have added a Print function which is called from the Print statement above it.

 Run the program and the see the output is unchanged.